lindaxie7/Stock-Analysis/README.md

 ## Overview of Project

 In this project and analyisis, we’ll refactor the Stock Market Dataset with VBA solution code to loop through all the data one time.
-We’ll determine whether refactoring your code successfully made the VBA script run faster.
+We’ll determine whether refactoring the code successfully made the VBA script run faster.

 Refactoring is a key part of the coding process.
 When refactoring code, we are not adding new functionality; we want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.